metabase/metabase/docs/data-modeling/formatting.md

 ### Numbers

-- `Show a mini bar chart:` this only applies to situations where this number is displayed in a table, and if it's on it will show a bar next to each value in this column to show how large or small it is relative to the other values in the column.
+- `Show a mini bar chart:` only applies to table visualizations.
+Displays a bar for each value to show large or small it is relative to the other values in the column.
 - `Style:` lets you choose to display the number as a plain number, a percent, in scientific notation, or as a currency.
 - `Separator style:` this gives you various options for how commas and periods are used to separate the number.
 - `Minimum number of decimal places:` forces the number to be displayed with exactly this many decimal places.